chinamike65/hugo-tuolesi/content/book6/book6en.md

 When two obstacles are broken, they are removed in sequence according to their size.

-The bodhisattvas of the second ground cut off the great afflictions and the hindrances of knowledge, the bodhisattvas of the third ground cut off the great afflictions and the hindrances of the knowledge, the bodhisattvas of the fourth ground cut off the great and small afflictions and the hindrances of the knowledge, and the bodhisattvas of the fifth ground cut off the great afflictions and the hindrances of the knowledge.
-The bodhisattvas of the sixth ground cut off the hindrances of middle afflictions and the hindrances of knowledge, the bodhisattvas of the seventh ground cut off the hindrances of medium and small afflictions and the hindrances of knowledge, the bodhisattvas of the eighth ground cut off the hindrances of small and great afflictions and the hindrances of knowledge, and the bodhisattvas of the nine grounds cut off the hindrances of small and medium afflictions and hindrances of knowledge. , The Bodhisattvas of the Ten Grounds cut off the obstacles of small afflictions and obstacles of knowledge.
+The bodhisattvas of the second Bhumi cut off the great afflictions and the hindrances of knowledge, the bodhisattvas of the third Bhumi cut off the great afflictions and the hindrances of the knowledge, the bodhisattvas of the fourth Bhumi cut off the great and small afflictions and the hindrances of the knowledge, and the bodhisattvas of the fifth Bhumi cut off the great afflictions and the hindrances of the knowledge.
+The bodhisattvas of the sixth Bhumi cut off the hindrances of middle afflictions and the hindrances of knowledge, the bodhisattvas of the seventh Bhumi cut off the hindrances of medium and small afflictions and the hindrances of knowledge, the bodhisattvas of the eighth Bhumi cut off the hindrances of small and great afflictions and the hindrances of knowledge, and the bodhisattvas of the ninth Bhumi cut off the hindrances of small and medium afflictions and hindrances of knowledge. , The Bodhisattvas of the Tenth Bhumi cut off the obstacles of small afflictions and obstacles of knowledge.

-2. The merits of an arahant
+2. The merits of an arhat

-Arahants have cut off the obstacles of afflictions, have the same wisdom as the bodhisattvas of the seven places, and have obtained six supernatural powers and various meditations.
+Arhats have cut off the obstacles of afflictions, have the same wisdom as the bodhisattvas of the seventh Bhumi, and have obtained six supernatural powers and various meditations.

-Arahants have the same compassion as a mother to all living beings, but they do not have the same compassion as a father.
+Arhats have the same compassion as a mother to all living beings, but they do not have the same compassion as a father.
 Father-like compassion means taking the responsibility to lead all beings from suffering to happiness.

 98

 3. The virtues of the supernatural guardian deity

 The transcendent Dharma protector can do four kinds of deeds, and can protect the Dharma and practitioners.

 Xi Zeng Huai Pu: stop disasters, increase merit, love sentient beings, subdue demons and wicked sentient beings.

-Section 4 How to Practice the Four Refugees
+Section 4 - How to Practice the Four Refuges

-Visualize that there is an eight-petal lotus on your head, and in the middle of the lotus is the sitting Buddha Sakyamuni.
+Visualize that there is an eight-petaled lotus on your head, and in the middle of the lotus is the sitting Buddha Sakyamuni.
 The Buddha's heart emits a white light, welcoming the guru to the Three Jewels.

 Guru includes root guru and lineage guru.
 Sangha include all Buddhas, Bodhisattvas, warriors, brave mothers, etc., and they are integrated into the body of the Buddha.

 Then visualize the grain field, the ritual is:

+---

 There is no difference between happiness and emptiness.
 In the vast emptiness, Samantabhadra makes offerings to the sea of ​​clouds.